-Here at the Lakeside Group – we love bats!
-When we learnt that Bats & their nocturnal friends often get distracted by the upwards light spillage from artificial in ground lighting, we decided to design a friendlier option for conservation sensitive areas.
+Here at the Solareye – we love bats!
+When we learnt that bats & their nocturnal friends often get distracted by the upwards light spillage from artificial in ground lighting, we decided to design a friendlier option for conservation sensitive areas.
 The Bat Hat was born!

 A number of our British mammals are nocturnal and have adapted their lifestyle so that they are active in the dark in order to avoid predators.
 Artificial illumination of the areas in which these mammals are active and foraging is likely to be disturbing to their nocturnal activities and their foraging areas could be lost in this way.
 It is thought that the most pronounced effect is likely to be on small mammals due to their need to avoid predators.
 However, this in itself has a knock-on effect on those predators.